 Mini is a British automotive brand that specializes in the manufacturing of small cars, and is currently owned by BMW.
 Mini started out as an actual vehicle, launched by the British Motor Corporation (BMC) in 1959 and marketed under their two main brand names at the time, Austin and Morris.
 It eventually grew into its own separate brand that has included a range of small vehicles over the years.
 Shortly after being purchased by BMW, production of the original two-door Mini ended in late 2000.
 The next generation of the Mini car was launched in 2001, and subsequent models have been released by the brand since, including the Mini Roadster and the Mini Coupe.

-In the mid 1950’s, conflict with Egypt lead to a fuel shortage in the United Kingdom.
-Fuel was rationed, and in turn, sales of large cars fell.
-This led to a spike in sales for small German cars, which pleased British Motor Company (BMC) head Leonard Lord not one bit.
+In the mid 1950s, conflict with Egypt lead to a fuel shortage in the United Kingdom.
+Fuel was rationed, and, in turn, sales of large cars fell.
+This led to a spike in sales for small German cars, which did not please British Motor Company (BMC) head Leonard Lord.
 In stoic British fashion, he insisted that BMC would design “a proper miniature car.”
 He insisted that the car be smaller than 10x4x4 feet, the passenger area should be six feet long and the car should use a pre-existing engine.
 A team lead by designer Alec Issigonis produced the first prototype in October 1957, called “the Orange Box,” because it was orange and box-shaped.

 Birth of the Mini Cooper